- Understand the key differences between B2C and B2B content marketing.

 The biggest difference between B2C and B2B content marketing is the end user.
 B2C content is written for the consumer, while B2B content is written by businesses, for businesses.

 So, your content must appeal to a whole conglomeration of stakeholders, each with different needs.
 Decision makers will be looking for the product’s value.
 But, they rely on feedback from the employees who use the product.
-That means you need to demonstrate many things simultaneously, specifically: expertise, authority, and ROI.
+That means you need to demonstrate many things simultaneously, specifically: expertise, authority, and marketing ROI.

 If B2B content marketing has the (unfounded) reputation of being stuffy, it’s because it’s designed to appeal to the no-nonsense concerns of decision makers.
 Yet, the most successful B2B content goes further.
 It demonstrates value implicitly by providing helpful, friendly, expert-level industry knowledge whenever its target audience is looking for answers.